SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 This might be because a ``DataImporter`` instance needs to open a file and read its contents into memory when the ``DataImporter`` instance is initialized.

-It is possible for a ``DataManager`` instance to manage its data without ever importing data from a file, so there's no need to create a new ``DataImporter`` instance when the ``DataManager`` itself is created.
+It's possible for a ``DataManager`` instance to manage its data without ever importing data from a file, so there's no need to create a new ``DataImporter`` instance when the ``DataManager`` itself is created.
-Instead, it makes more sense to create the ``DataImporter`` instance if and when it is first used.
+Instead, it makes more sense to create the ``DataImporter`` instance if and when it's first used.

-Because it is marked with the ``lazy`` modifier, the ``DataImporter`` instance for the ``importer`` property is only created when the ``importer`` property is first accessed, such as when its ``filename`` property is queried:
+Because it's marked with the ``lazy`` modifier, the ``DataImporter`` instance for the ``importer`` property is only created when the ``importer`` property is first accessed, such as when its ``filename`` property is queried: